resema/cheatsheets/cpsa-f.md

 ---
 ## 3.6.
 Document cross-cutting concepts (R2)
+Software architects are able to adequately document and communicate typical cross-cutting concepts, e.g.
+- `persistence`
+- `workflow management`
+- `UI`
+- `deployment/integration`
+- `logging`

 ---
 ## 3.7.
 Describe interfaces (R1)
+Software architects are able to describe and specify both internal and external interfaces.

 ---
 ## 3.8.
 Document architectural decisions (R1-R2)
+Software architects are able to:
+- **systematically** take, justify, communicate, and document **architectural decisions**
+- identify, communicate and document the **interdependencies between design decisions**

+Software architects know about Architecture Decision Records (ADR) and can apply these to document decisions

 ---
 ## 3.9.
 Documentation as written communication (R2)